 - A nomination letter of no more than two pages.

-- Two letters of support (of no more than two pages each) from scholars who are not a co-author of the nominee or their doctoral advisor.
+- Two letters of support (of no more than two pages each) from scholars who are not the nominee’s doctoral advisor nor a co-author of the nominee.

 - A CV of the nominee.